codmpm/pca9685-net-udp/README.md

 ![Arduino Setup and Wiring](arduino-pca9685-setup.jpg)

 ## History
-I stumbled over a project to controll a DMX Dimmer via the [Loxone Home Automation System](https://www.loxone.com/) over UDP: https://sourceforge.net/projects/udptodmx/.
+I stumbled over a project to control a DMX Dimmer via the [Loxone Home Automation System](https://www.loxone.com/) over UDP: https://sourceforge.net/projects/udptodmx/.
-This inspired me to do the same with the PCA9685 which I had laying around from another project.
+This inspired me to do the same with the PCA9685 which I had lying around from another project.
 The handling of UDP messages is vastly migrated from Robert L.'s work.

 ---